TusteeMazumdar/TusteeMazumdar.github.io/_pages/about.md

 Greetings!

-I am **Tustee Mazumdar**, a Computer Science graduate at [**Asian University for Women** ](https://asian-university.org/).
-My research interests lie in **Natural Language Processing (NLP)**, with a particular focus on low-resource languages, multi-task learning, and the development of socially impactful AI systems.
-I am especially interested in understanding complex discourse crisis-related narratives and in addressing challenges related to bias, fairness, and robustness in modern machine learning systems.
+I am **Tustee Mazumdar**, currently an **AI Safety Research Fellow** at the [PRISM AI Safety Research Fellowship](https://prism-research.org/), an initiative by [Women Who Do Data (W2D2)](https://www.womenwhodata.org/), where I work on **Trust Calibration in Healthcare AI**.

+I graduated with a **B.Sc. in Computer Science** from [**Asian University for Women**](https://asian-university.org/).

-My recent work centers on **ClimateNet**, a multi-task neural architecture designed to analyze climate change discourse across multiple dimensions, including stance, relevance,  hate speech, its target, and its directions.
-Through this work, I aim to improve how transformer models interpret nuanced and socially significant textual data, particularly in settings where labeled data is limited or inherently complex.
-This research also contributes to broader efforts in leveraging NLP for real-world societal challenges.
+My research interests lie at the intersection of Natural Language Processing (NLP), Trustworthy AI, and AI Safety.
+During my undergraduate thesis, I developed **ClimateNet**, a multi-task neural architecture for analyzing climate change discourse across multiple dimensions, including relevance, stance, hate speech, target identification, humor, and narrative direction.
+This work explores how transformer-based models can better understand complex, socially significant textual data while improving performance across multiple related tasks.

-Currently, I aim to build **robust, trustworthy, and inclusive AI systems**, particularly for underrepresented languages and communities, and pursue graduate studies to further advance responsible and impactful AI research.
+Ultimately, I aspire to build **robust, trustworthy, and inclusive AI systems** that are reliable in high-stakes settings and accessible to underrepresented languages and communities.

 ## Recent News
+- <span style="color:#b30000;">[June 2026]</span>
+  Joined the **[PRISM AI Safety Research Fellowship](https://prism-research.org/)** as an **AI Safety Research Fellow**, working on **Trust Calibration in Healthcare AI** under the mentorship of **Dr. Zeenath Reza Khan**.
 - <span style="color:#b30000;">[June 2026]</span>
 Got appointed as a **Student Research Mentor** for the *Introduction to Data Science* course at **Asian University for Women**, mentoring a six-member student research team in developing an IEEE-format NLP research paper.
 - <span style="color:#b30000;">[April 2026]</span>